rakshadharanika/EXP-4/Ex_No_4_DeFi Lending and Borrowing Protocol.md

 # Experiment 4: DeFi Lending and Borrowing Protocol
+### Name : V Raksha Dharanika
+### Reg No :2122232301167
-# Aim:
+## Aim:
 To build a decentralized lending protocol where users can deposit assets to earn interest and borrow assets by providing collateral.
 This experiment introduces concepts like overcollateralization, liquidity pools, and interest accrual in DeFi.

-# Algorithm:
+## Algorithm:
-Step 1: Setup Lending and Borrowing Mechanism
-Users deposit ETH into the contract as liquidity.
+1.Users deposit ETH into the smart contract to provide liquidity for the lending system.

-Depositors receive interest based on their deposits.
+2.Each depositor’s contribution is tracked, and interest is calculated based on their share and the overall borrowing activity.

-Borrowers can borrow ETH but must provide collateral (e.g., 150% of the borrowed amount).
+3.Borrowers request ETH by providing collateral worth at least 150% of the borrowed amount to ensure overcollateralization.

-Interest on borrowed funds is calculated dynamically based on utilization rate.
+4.The system monitors how much of the total pool is borrowed and adjusts interest rates dynamically based on the utilization rate.

-Step 2: Implement Overcollateralization
-If a borrower’s collateral value drops below a certain liquidation threshold, their collateral is liquidated to repay the debt.

-Step 3: Allow Liquidation
+5.The contract continuously checks whether a borrower's collateral remains above the required ratio to avoid default risk.

-If collateral < liquidation threshold, liquidators can repay the borrower's debt and claim their collateral at a discount.
+6.If the collateral value drops below the threshold, liquidators can repay the debt and claim the borrower's collateral at a discounted rate.

-Program:
+## Program:
 ```
-// SPDX-License-Identifier: MIT
+//SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;

 contract DeFiLending {